Networks

 The IPS Education Committee is one of the largest and most active IPS committes.
 We have about 30 experts in education practice and/or research, from five continents.
 My co-chair Ken Brandt and I lead a variety of projects to support the educational aims of IPS members.
 These include:

-Planetarium Education Research Fellowship: a new, international fellowship that supports research into planetarium-specific educational practice.
+• Planetarium Education Research Fellowship: an international fellowship that supports research into planetarium-specific educational practice, which we started in 2024.
 We also suggest a list of research priorities for planetarium research.

 British Association of Planetaria (BAP)